Do you think you might have a problem with alcohol? We’re going to tell you the signs to look out for that point to an alcohol problem.

 - Continued to drink despite causing health problems, anxiety, depression, or memory blackout

-- Needed to drink more to get the usual effect because of higher alcohol tolerance
+- You’ve needed to drink more to get the usual effect because of higher alcohol tolerance

 - Experienced alcohol withdrawal symptoms such as trouble sleeping, shakiness, restlessness, nausea, sweating, racing heart, seizure, or hallucinations